nodiscc/xsrv/roles/monitoring/rsyslog/README.md

 See [defaults/main.yml](defaults/main.yml) for all configuration variables

-If `rsyslog_enable_receive: yes`, the host must be reachable by syslog clients on port `514/tcp`.
+* If `rsyslog_enable_receive: yes`, the host must be reachable by syslog clients on port `514/tcp`.
-If `rsyslog_enable_receive: yes`, the host must be deployed **before** syslog clients in the playbook execution order (the syslog server's CA certificate must already exist in order to sign client certificates)
+* If `rsyslog_enable_receive: yes`, the role must be deployed on the receiving host **before** syslog clients in the playbook execution order (the syslog server's CA certificate must already exist in order to sign client certificates)

 ## Tags